Best subset selection is robust against design dependence: Real datasets

-Similar to the diabetes dataset, we further explore the variable selection properties of all the four algorithms by incorporating noise features into the original features.
-As in the case above, we generate $p_n$ ($p_n=10, 30, 50$) noise features i.i.d. with a normal distribution with mean 0 and covariance matrix $\bSigma_{p_n}$ (independent with the original features), where $\bSigma_{p_n}=0.5 \cdot \bI_{p_n} +0.5 \cdot {\bfm 1}_{p_n}{\bfm 1}_{p_n}^\top\in \RR^{p_n\times p_n}$.
-All features are standardized before feeding into the algorithms.
-Then, after randomly dividing the dataset into a training set and a testing set, we apply the three algorithms and examine the out-of-sample $R^2$, model size, and number of noise variables that are selected into the model.
-The results are shown in Table \ref{table:UNRATE_noise} and \ref{table:CPI_noise}.
-As can be observed, as the number of noise variables increases, the out-of-sample $R^2$ remain stable for all algorithms.
-At the same time, the size of the models selected by the algorithms is not significantly affected.
-However, the number of noise variables selected by LASSO and SCAD tend to increase, while IHT and SIS still include very few noise variables.
-In particular, in the case of CPI association study, these two algorithms never select any noise variables.
+Similarly to the diabetes dataset, we further explore the variable selection properties of all the four algorithms by incorporating noise features.
+Specifically, we generate $p_n$ ($p_n=10, 30, 50$) spurious Gaussian features with mean 0 and covariance matrix $\bSigma_{p_n}=0.5 \bI_{p_n} +0.5 {\bfm 1}_{p_n}{\bfm 1}_{p_n}^\top$ (independently of the original features).
+All features are standardized before being fed into the algorithms.
+Then, after randomly dividing the dataset into a training set and a testing set, we apply all the four algorithms and examine their out-of-sample $R^2$, model size, and number of noise variables that are selected into the model.
+The results are shown in Tables \ref{table:UNRATE_noise} and \ref{table:CPI_noise}.
+We can observe that as the number of noise variables increases, the out-of-sample $R^2$ and the model size remain stable for all the algorithms.
+Nevertheless, IHT and SIS consistently select very few noise variables, while LASSO and SCAD select an increasing number of noise variables.
+In particular, IHT and SIS never select any noise variables in the CPI association study.
+This in turn suggests that LASSO might select quite a number of spurious variables in the earlier study without artificial noise variables.